open-toolchain/tekton-catalog/README.md

 ## IBM Cloud Container Registry related tasks

-- **icr-containerize**: This task is building and pushing an image to [IBM Cloud Container Registry](https://cloud.ibm.com/docs/services/Registry?topic=registry-getting-started).
+- **[icr-containerize](./container-registry/README.md#icr-containerize)**: This task is building and pushing an image to [IBM Cloud Container Registry](https://cloud.ibm.com/docs/services/Registry?topic=registry-getting-started).
 This task is relying on [Buildkit](https://github.com/moby/buildkit) to perform the build of the image.
-[Documentation is here](./container-registry/README.md)
-- **icr-cr-build**: This task builds and pushes an image to the [IBM Cloud Container Registry](https://cloud.ibm.com/docs/services/Registry?topic=registry-getting-started).
+- **[icr-cr-build](./container-registry/README.md#icr-cr-build)**: This task builds and pushes an image to the [IBM Cloud Container Registry](https://cloud.ibm.com/docs/services/Registry?topic=registry-getting-started).
 This task relies on [IBM Cloud Container Registry](https://cloud.ibm.com/docs/services/Registry?topic=registry-getting-started) `build` command to perform the build of the image.
-[Documentation is here](./container-registry/README.md)
-- **icr-execute-in-dind**: This task runs `docker` commands (build, inspect...) that communicate with a sidecar dind, and push the resulting image to the [IBM Cloud Container Registry](https://cloud.ibm.com/docs/services/Registry?topic=registry-getting-started).
-[Documentation is here](./container-registry/README.md)
+- **[icr-execute-in-dind](./container-registry/README.md#icr-execute-in-dind)**: This task runs `docker` commands (build, inspect...) that communicate with a sidecar dind, and push the resulting image to the [IBM Cloud Container Registry](https://cloud.ibm.com/docs/services/Registry?topic=registry-getting-started).
-- **icr-execute-in-dind-cluster**: This task runs `docker` commands (build, inspect...) that communicate with a docker dind instance hosted in a kubernetes cluster (eventually deploying the Docker DinD if needed), and pushes the resulting image to the [IBM Cloud Container Registry](https://cloud.ibm.com/docs/services/Registry?topic=registry-getting-started).
-[Documentation is here](./container-registry/README.md)
+- **[icr-execute-in-dind-cluster](./container-registry/README.md#icr-execute-in-dind-cluster)**: This task runs `docker` commands (build, inspect...) that communicate with a docker dind instance hosted in a kubernetes cluster (eventually deploying the Docker DinD if needed), and pushes the resulting image to the [IBM Cloud Container Registry](https://cloud.ibm.com/docs/services/Registry?topic=registry-getting-started).
-- **icr-check-va-scan**: This task is verifying that a [Vulnerability Advisor scan](https://cloud.ibm.com/docs/services/Registry?topic=va-va_index) has been made for the image and process the outcome of the scan.
-[Documentation is here](./container-registry/README.md)
+- **[icr-check-va-scan](./container-registry/README.md#icr-check-va-scan)**: This task is verifying that a [Vulnerability Advisor scan](https://cloud.ibm.com/docs/services/Registry?topic=va-va_index) has been made for the image and process the outcome of the scan.

 ## IBM Cloud Devops Insights related tasks